testfairy/docs/docs/04_iOS_SDK/02_Identifying_Your_Users.md

 TestFairy can automatically detect sessions recorded by the same user, however, in many cases there is some additional information that would help you generate better insights.

+In order to set session level attributes associated with your user, please see the document on [Session Attributes](https://docs.testfairy.com/iOS_SDK/Session_Attributes.html).

 ### Syntax

 `[TestFairy setUserId:@"<userId>"]`